google/WebFundamentals/src/content/en/updates/2017/04/chrome-59-deprecations.md

 contained several methods and properties that will not be in the final spec.
-Deprecation messages were added for these features for the [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/explainer.md) that started in Chrome 56 and are now being removed.
-These features include:
+Deprecation messages were added for these features for the [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/explainer.md) that started in Chrome 56.
+These features and are now being removed.
+They include:

 - `VRDisplay.getPose()`
 - `VRDisplay.resetPose()`